isomerpages/moe-chijsjc/_student-development/CCE/Sexuality Education.md

 #### **Information for Parents**
 Parents may opt their children out of Growing Years, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

+1. Parents may opt their children out of Growing Years, _eTeens_ and/or supplementary sexuality education programmes by MOE-approved external providers.

-11. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable **[here](/files/Sexuality%20Education/2022SEdoptoutform_v2.pdf)**.
-The completed form is to be submitted by **7 February 2022.**
+2. Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [HERE](/files/Sexuality%20Education/Opt%20out%20form_SEd.pdf).
+The completed form is to be submitted by **16/01/2023.**

-12. Parents who wish to opt their children out of the **_eTeens programme_** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Sexuality%20Education/2022eTeensoptoutform.pdf).
-The completed form is to be submitted by **7 February 2022**.
+3. Parents who wish to opt their children out of the **_eTeens programme_** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Sexuality%20Education/Opt%20out%20form_eTeens.pdf).
+The completed form is to be submitted by **16/01/2023**.

-13. Parents can contact the school at 64897580 or chijsjcs@moe.edu,sg for discussion or to seek clarification about the school’s sexuality education programme.
+4. Parents can contact the school at [chijsjcs@moe.edu.sg](mailto:chijsjcs@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.